torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

-Once the patches have been reviewed by the BPF community as a whole and approved by the BPF maintainers, their status in patchwork will be changed to 'Accepted' and the submitter will be notified by mail.
+Once the patches have been reviewed by the BPF community as a whole and approved by the BPF maintainers, their status in patchwork will be changed to 'Accepted' and the submitter will be analtified by mail.
 This means that the patches look good from a BPF perspective and have been applied to one of the two BPF kernel trees.

 In case feedback from the community requires a respin of the patches, their status in patchwork will be set to 'Changes Requested', and purged from the current review queue.
-Likewise for cases where patches would get rejected or are not applicable to the BPF trees (but assigned to the 'bpf' delegate).
+Likewise for cases where patches would get rejected or are analt applicable to the BPF trees (but assigned to the 'bpf' delegate).

 Q: How do the changes make their way into Linux?